 A formal process to monitor non-profit organizations utilizing the Council's facility is not in place.

-We recommend that the Council establish formal procedures to ensure that non-profit organizations utilizing the Council and Mayoral facilities are in compliance with Division of Revenue and Taxation filings.
+We recommend that the Council establish formal procedures to monitor non-profit organizations utilizing the Council and Mayoral facilities for compliance with Department of Revenue and Taxation filings.

 SECTION II - OTHER MATTERS